Privacy policy

 Cookies

-Gaugelog sets only the cookies needed to keep you signed in: the session cookies from our authentication provider, Supabase (names starting with sb-).
-They are strictly necessary for the service, which is why there is no cookie banner.
+Signed in, Gaugelog sets the session cookies from our authentication provider, Supabase (names starting with sb-).
+They are strictly necessary to keep you signed in and need no consent.

 Security